-A check list of investigations for clozapine monitoring is provided in the table on page 1 of the NIMC (clozapine titration) (see Figure 24 below).
+A check list of investigations for clozapine monitoring is provided in the table on page 1 of the NIMC (clozapine titration) (see Figure 24).
 These are suggested guidelines only and the treating psychiatrist may request further tests according to the clinical results or hospital protocol policy.
+Figure 25 provides a summary of information on each of the clozapine monitoring investigations.

-Baseline tests required should be indicated by the prescriber by ticking the 'if required' column.
-This column may also be used to indicate if specific tests are required e.g. instead of ordering a full blood count (FBC), a neutrophils test may be ordered.
-There is a section for baseline, day 7, 14, 21 and 28 test results to be documented.
-The shaded sections indicate that these tests are not necessary at this time, unless required as per local protocol, or at the request of the treating psychiatrist.
-The last column of the chart indicates the recommended frequency of each test after the initial titration period.
+For baseline investigations, the prescriber can indicate by ticking the 'if required' column.
+This column may also be used to indicate if specific investigations are required.
+For example, instead of ordering a full blood count (FBC), a neutrophils test may be ordered.
+There is a section for baseline, day 7, 14, 21 and 28 investigation results to be documented.
+The shaded sections indicate where a selection of investigations are not necessary at this time, unless required as per local protocol, or at the request of the treating psychiatrist.
+The 'After 28 days' column of the chart indicates the recommended frequency of each investigation after the initial dose titration period.

-If any of these results are outside normal parameters, or if results reveal particular physical health concerns, these should be raised with the treating team who must make a decision on whether or not to proceed with the prescribed course of treatment.
+If any of the test results are outside normal parameters, or if results reveal particular physical health concerns, these should be raised with the treating team who must make a decision on whether or not to proceed with the prescribed course of treatment.

-It is expected that the patient results will be checked and recorded primarily by medical officers using the check list on the NIMC (clozapine titration) with references for normal and abnormal test parameters available from the pathology system and documented in the clinical notes.
+It is expected that all test results will be checked and recorded primarily by medical officers using the check list on page 1 of the NIMC (clozapine titration), with reference to normal and abnormal test parameters available from the local pathology system, and documented in the clinical notes.

-The suggested clozapine monitoring investigations in the NIMC (clozapine titration) have been modified from the Maudsley Prescribing Guidelines.
+The suggested clozapine monitoring investigations in the checklist (Figure 24) on the NIMC (clozapine titration) have been adapted from the Maudsley Prescribing Guidelines.2

-Figure 24 below shows the suggested clozapine monitoring investigations
+Figure 24: Suggested clozapine monitoring investigations

-required F lesults
+Clozapine monit orir ng (sug geste d guic leline

-Investigations E Date (day 7): D Date (day 14): Date (day 21): day 28): After 28 days
+p esults

-Baseline • 11 1 1 / / / /
+Investigations edni Baseline Date (day 7): Date (day 14): Date (day 21): Date (day 28): After 28 days

-(S) Date completed Normal Abnormal Normal Abnormal Normal Abnormal Normal Abnormal Normal Abnormal
+J (<) if required Date completed Normal Abnormal / Normal / Abnomal / Normal / Abnomal / Normal / Abnormal / Normal / Abnomal ,

 Full blood count (FBC)

-White blood cell (WBC) Then continue weekly first 18 weeks then monthly
+White blood cell (WBC) Then continue weekly first

-Neutrophils
+Neutrophils 18 weeks then monthly

-Eosinophils
+Eosinophils alon monany

-Troponin - high sensitivity I or T Then at 6 week then 3 months
+Troponin - high sensitivity I or T Then weekly for the next

-C-reactive protein (CRP) Then as per loc protocol
+C-reactive protein (CRP) two weeks, then 6-monthly thereafter unles clinically indicate per local protoc

 Electrocardiograph (ECG) Then continue

 Liver function test (LFT) as per local protocol

 Urea and electrolytes (U&E) protocor

 Blood group

-Plasma glucose - fasting Then at 3 month then every 6 months
+Plasma glucose - fasting

 Total cholesterol - fasting

-Low density lipoprotein (LDL) - fasting
+Low density lipoprotein (LDL) - fasting Then at 3 mont then every 6 months

 High density lipoprotein (HDL) - fasting

 Triglycerides - fasting

-Beta human chorionic gonadotropin (Beta HCG) - female - As required
+Beta human chorionic gonadotropin (Beta HCG) - female + As required

-Cardiac ECHO Then continue
+Cardiac ECHO

-Clozapine level (can help guide therapeutic dose) as per local protocol
+Clozapine plasma level may help level (troug guide the the al protocol. erapeutic Then continue as per local protocol

-Full physical exam protocoi
+Full physical exam -

-Height ш
+Height m

 Weight kg kg kg kg kg

 Waist cm cm Then continue monthly

-BMI [weight (kg)/height (m2)]
+BMI weight (kg)/height (m2)]

-Constipation Check bowel habits daily for 4 weeks Continue week
+Constipation 1 С heck boy vel habi ts daily f or 4 wee ks Continue week

 Smoking - cigarettes per day As required